mundorum-lab/datasci/modules/chat/README.md

 # Module ChatGPT

 # Description
-> This module has the function to explain some of the generated data to the final user.
+> This module has the function to explain some of the generated data to the final user using the ChatGPT API.

 # Team
 * `João Vitor Baptista Moreira`